 - Vertigo or dizziness

-Chiropractors in Littleton and Columbine use different techniques to help ease the pain of whiplash.
+Chiropractors in Littleton CO use different techniques to help ease the pain of whiplash.

 - Specific trigger point therapy: The chiropractor can identify spinal joints, which are limited or show abnormal motion (commonly called subluxations).
 He or she will help restore joint motion with a gentle thrusting technique.
 That can stretch body tissues and stimulates the nervous system to reinstate normal spine motion.
 Also, the chiropractor can identify specific tight hypertonic, painful muscle points by placing direct pressure using fingers on these exact points to alleviate muscle tension.